-OTC/PRE medicines as primary and secondary substances of use ranged between 1% (NR) and 7% (KZN) (Table 5).
+OTC/PRE medicines as primary and secondary substances of use ranged between 1% (NR) to 8% (KZN), similar to previously reported rates (Table 5).
 Medicines used included benzodiazepines, analgesics, codeine products and sleeping pills.
-A very small percentage (<1%) also reported using 'Lean' (also known as 'Purple Drank', Sizzurp, or 'Dirty Sprite' which is a soda drink mixed with prescription-strength codeine-containing medication like cough syrup or pain medication).
-Nationally, a total of 162 (1%) of individuals were admitted for OTC/PRE-medication misuse for the 2021b reporting period, decreasing by 2% from 2021a.
+Nationally, a total of 138 (1%) of individuals were admitted for OTC/PRE-medication misuse for the 2022a reporting period, consistent with the 2021b period.

-AMPHETAMINE-TYPE STIMULANTS (ECSTASY, METHAMPHETAMINE (TIK), METHCATHINONE (CAT)) AND LSD
+AMPHETAMINE-TYPE STIMULANTS (ECSTASY, METHAMPHETAMINE [TIK], METHCATHINONE [CAT]) AND LSD)